-Coding bootcamps have become an increasingly popular option for aspiring Web Developers as they provide hands-on learning experience and the chance to develop job-ready skills – in as little as 12 weeks.
+Coding bootcamps have become an increasingly popular option for aspiring Web Developers as they provide a hands-on learning experience and the chance to develop job-ready skills – in as little as 12 weeks.

 Traditionally, many Web Developers have started with higher education in software engineering, computer science, or related fields.
 However, it’s also possible to come from a completely different industry.
-In fact, a growing number of professionals are taking steps later in their careers to learn development from scratch either by becoming self-taught or pursuing a Diploma with a coding bootcamp.
+In fact, a growing number of professionals are taking steps later in their careers to learn development from scratch either by becoming self-taught or pursuing a diploma with a coding bootcamp.
 In fact, BrainStation’s Digital Skills Survey found that 55 percent of development respondents began their career in a different field and 58 percent have only been programming for five years or less.

-What is Needed to Become a Web Developer?
+What Is Needed to Become a Web Developer?

 Here are some of the things you’ll need to learn to become a Web Developer: